May 18, 2017 – Thursday

 A preview of cave life

-So the next day, we piled into the car and pointed it east again towards the coastal town of Ribadesella.
+It was now the next day.
+We piled into the car and pointed it east again towards the coastal town of Ribadesella.
 It was an hour’s trip ahead of us and Craig was at the wheel.
 I was just sitting back and enjoying the scenery when I heard a noise.
 A quiet “flap flap flap” from somewhere under the car soon caught everyone’s and the next thing I knew Craig was pulling off to the side of the road.
 We had a flat tire.

 Unfortunately this happened at the beginning of a bridge where it was not safe to actually pull to the side, so Craig had to drive on the flat for a while, thereby completely destroying the sidewalls.

-It was years since I have changed a tire but before I could even consider where the jack was stored, Dan and Craig were out of the car, had their safety vests on and the jack in position.
+It was years since I have changed a tire but before I could even consider where the jack was stored (these dang fancy new cars), Dan and Craig were out of the car, had their safety vests on and the jack in position.

 While Dan and Craig loosened the lug nuts, I took the emergency triangle up the road to warn oncoming drivers of our disabled vehicle ahead.
 I can’t recall what Aaron was doing, but he appeared busy.